taz77/drupal-sendgrid_integration/README.md

 1. Start at the root of your Drupal 8 installation and issue the command
    <code>composer require drupal/sendgrid_integration</code>.

-2. The module will be downloaded from Drupal.org, the dependent API wrapper will be downloaded from Github, and your main composer.json will be updated.
+2. The module will be downloaded from Drupal.org, the dependency API wrapper will be downloaded from Github, and your main composer.json will be updated.

 3. Navigate to Modules and enable SendGrid Integration in the Mail category.